CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 #### Using `top()`

-In the map below, the chart displays counts of the number of features in each **species name** category using `top` inside of the histogram expression.
-In this case, we only want to display the **top five** tree species in the data in the histogram.

-To do so, create the following viz:
+In the first example you saw how to create a chart for all category values in the street side attribute.
+While that attribute has four unique values, there will be other times where you may want to summarize category values in your chart based on the data.
+For example, if we take an attribute like tree **species name** there are many categories, but in the chart, you only want to display the **top five** tree species and their count.

+You can do this using the `top` expression inside of the histogram expression:

 ```js
 const viz = new carto.Viz(`
   @v_histogram: viewportHistogram(top($species_name, 5))
 `);
 ```
+As you can see in the map below, the result is a chart with the top 5 tree species in the data with all other values in a others bucket:

 <div class="example-map">
   <iframe